 Choose the specialization of your esthetics business

-Depending on the nature of your niche, specialization can look different for all estheticians.
-Zeroing in on specialties that you enjoy and that you’re good at may not align with the most lucrative treatments you could be offering.
-Meeting yourself somewhere in the middle to enjoy your work, offer excellent service, and cover your bills is the best-case scenario.
+Depending on the nature of your niche, specialization can look different for all estheticians, and the treatments you enjoy and excel in may not align with the most lucrative treatments.
+Sometimes, the best-case scenario is to meet yourself halfway in order to enjoy your work, offer excellent service, and cover your bills.

 Facials and skincare treatments